 What are the differences and similarities between Toyota Tacoma SR5 vs. TRD, and how do you know which one is right for you?

-In this guide, we look over the differences among the Tacoma trims.
-We also touch on what is the same and point out what model might fit you the best.
+In this guide, I look over the differences among the Tacoma trims.
+I also touch on the similarities and point out what model might fit you the best.

 Toyota Tacoma SR5 vs. TRD Differences

 Among the top differences, the Toyota Tacoma SR5 and TRD trims have varying engine configurations.
-They also offer varying levels of off-road performance, pricing, and they contain different tech features.
-However, both trims contain the same seating configurations, bed sizes and towing or hauling capability.
+They also offer varying levels of off-road performance and pricing, and they contain different tech features.
+However, both trims contain the same seating configurations, bed sizes, and towing or hauling capability.

 Here is a more detailed list of the differences between Toyota Tacoma SR5 and TRD: